 I've been writing poetry (published in Outposts, The Rialto and other places) ever since I was fifteen, but I began serious prose work in 2002.
 I took an Open College of Arts Creative Writing Course and followed it with an Arvon Residential Course at Lumb Bank, West Yorkshire.
 Both courses were invaluable.
 Since then I've had a dozen short stories published in The Leopard Magazine and NorthWords and have been Highly Commended in the John Muir Trust 'Wild Places' Competition.

-My latest dragonfly book, researched, written and illustrated in conjunction with my wife Kari de Koenigswarter is The Dragonfly-Friendly Gardener, published by Saraband.
-It’s a simple guide, aimed at almost all gardeners, as to how to attract dragonflies to their gardens.
+My second dragonfly book, researched, written and illustrated in conjunction with my wife Kari de Koenigswarter was The Dragonfly-Friendly Gardener, published by Saraband.
+It’s a simple guide, aimed at almost all gardeners, as to how to attract dragonflies to their gardens

-My first book is Aberfeldy, The History of a Highland Community, published by Watermill Books, recently reprinted.
+My first book was Aberfeldy, The History of a Highland Community, published by Watermill Books, recently reprinted.
 It gives the full-length illustrated tale.
 I give talks to local groups about particular aspects of the book, especially topics such as the Highland Clearances in the area.

 WHY DID I WRITE ABERFELDY THE HISTORY OF A HIGHLAND COMMUNITY?